Practical Theology (PT)

 Building on previous course work, this course seeks to allow the student to evaluate a variety of models for leadership.
 With an eye on sustainability and viability, the student is encouraged to explore different models, identify such models currently in practice and to be able to motivate appropriate principles for his or her own leadership context.

-Building on the factual realities of globalization, this course is designed to develop competencies in developing a biblical world view that responds in a Christ-honoring way to the complex issues of religious, ideological and cultural diversity that now define the context of twenty first century church.
-Understanding mass migration, pluralism, gender issues and ethnic diversity are foundational to effectively leading churches and ministries that are clearly counter-cultural communities of faith.
+Each year a leading global scholar will be invited to teach Leadership in a Global Context from the unique perspective of his or her area of expertise.
+The title of the course will be determined by the content of the syllabus.
+Building on the factual realities of globalization, this course is designed to develop competencies in developing a biblical worldview that responds in a Christ-honoring way to the complex issues of religious, ideological, and cultural diversity that now define the context of twenty-first century church.
+Understanding contemporary phenomena such as mass migration, pluralism, gender issues, and ethnic diversity are foundational to effectively leading churches and ministries that are clearly counter-cultural communities of faith.
 The intentional inclusiveness of Christ-following people and demonstrating an understanding in leading redemptive communities forms the theological foundation of this course.

 Generational Succession 3 credits

 This course addresses a largely ignored and under-described aspect of leadership.
 Of particular relevance to leaders in Western cultural contexts, this course explores the role of mentoring, transformational leadership and, importantly, the diverse roles for both older and younger leaders.
 Missional communities do not devalue experience nor do they condone generationally bound communities.
 The student will learn to accommodate and celebrate a multi-generational approach to leadership.